-In a fire protection career spanning 52, Dr. Harry E. Hickey influenced many people in the fire service, academia, insurance and research, as an authority in topics such as hydraulics and public protection.
+In a fire protection career spanning 52, Dr. Harry E. Hickey influenced many people in the fire service, academia, insurance and research, as an authority in hydraulics and public protection.

 Dr. Hickey was initially inspired to fire protection service by his family.
-Born on September 3rd, 1930 in Fredonia, New York to Mr. and Mrs. Elmer Hickey.
-His Grandfather was not only the local postmaster, but also held another critical role, that of both a volunteer firefighter and as a founder of the local town fire department, His early service alongside his grandfather evolved to multiple roles within the field of fire protection and the fire service.
+Born on September 3, 1930, in Fredonia, New York, to Mr. and Mrs. Elmer Hickey.
+His Grandfather was the local postmaster and held another critical role, both a volunteer firefighter and as a founder of the local town fire department.
+His early service alongside his Grandfather evolved to multiple roles within the field of fire protection and the fire service.
 His fire service career spanned 20 years in the career service and 32 years as a volunteer.

 Other former students remember Dr. Hickey's willingness to serve as an advisor and support figure.
-Wayne Powell, under the guidance of Dr. Hickey and his academic interests, was the first student to graduate with a Bachelors of Arts in Urban Studies-Fire Science (commonly called Fire Administration today) in 1974.
+Under the guidance of Dr. Hickey and his academic interests, Wayne Powell was the first student to graduate with a Bachelor of Arts in Urban Studies-Fire Science (commonly called Fire Administration today) in 1974.
 This degree was overseen by the Departments of Fire Protection Engineering (Hickey) and Dr. Thomas Murphy of the University of Maryland's Government and Politics Department.
-Michael Hildebrand, under Dr. Hickey's faculty advisement, was able to graduate with a degree in Fire Safety and Investigation.
-In an interview Hildebrand stated "Harry was very open to new ideas, supportive to students, and opened new doors to students" (Hildebrand 2020).
-He recalls writing a paper for Dr. Hickey and receiving it back covered in a sea of red markings, It was with Dr. Hickey's editing that he learned technical writing skills and later go on to publish a book which is going into its 5th edition, as well as six booklets with one of them selling well over 100,000 copies!
+Under Dr. Hickey's faculty advisement, Michael Hildebrand was able to graduate with a degree in Fire Safety and Investigation.
+In an interview, Hildebrand stated, "Harry was very open to new ideas, supportive to students, and opened new doors to students" (Hildebrand 2020).
+He recalls writing a paper for Dr. Hickey and receiving it back covered in a sea of red markings; It was with Dr. Hickey's editing that he learned technical writing skills and later went on to publish a book which is going into its 5th edition, as well as six booklets with one of them selling well over 100,000 copies!
 Additionally, Hildebrand was honored to have been asked to join Dr. Hickey to consult for the National Fire Academy on hazardous materials.

-Among Dr. Hickey's significant works were involved with what we know call the Insurance Services Office (ISO).
-Following his retirement, he served as an expert consultant on multiple projects, with work including: providing guidance and insight on various topics related to the Fire Suppression Rating Schedule (FSRS) utilized by ISO in development of municipality-specific Public Protection Classifications (PPC).
-Dr. Hickey is well known for decades as a tireless advocate for the value of effective fire protection for insurers and property owners alike.
+Among Dr. Hickey's significant works was what we know called the Insurance Services Office (ISO).
+Following his retirement, he served as an expert consultant on multiple projects, including providing guidance and insight on various topics related to the Fire Suppression Rating Schedule (FSRS) utilized by ISO in the development of municipality-specific Public Protection Classifications (PPC).
+In addition, Dr. Hickey is well known for decades as a tireless advocate for the value of effective fire protection for insurers and property owners alike.
 His perspective was especially valuable given his deep understanding of how local municipalities could reap the economic benefits of lower losses and potential reduction in the cost of property insurance."Dr. Hickey's friendship and expertise is sorely missed.
 Our world is a better and safer place because of his life-long devotion to improving fire protection" (Powell, 2017).

 Dr. Hickey authored the following textbooks: